-- risk assess appropriately to evidence their approach to social distancing which may mean limiting the number of children they can safely care for
+- risk assess appropriately to evidence their approach to minimising contacts

 - as far as possible, the same members of staff should be assigned to each group and these should stay the same during the day and on subsequent days

 - keep your staffing arrangements as consistent as possible.
 Those on work placements or students in regular attendance can be included as ‘staff’.
 Where you do need to use staff from other settings or agency staff, ensure this is agreed on a weekly basis, not daily, to limit contacts

 - keep groups of children separate from other groups where possible

-- stagger interaction between different groups of children and consider the movement of children around the childcare setting, including one way route systems where possible to reduce large groups of children gathering
+- stagger interaction between different groups of children and consider the movement of children around the childcare setting, including one way route systems where possible to minimise contact

 - ensure that only essential visitors attend the setting and adhere to the social distancing requirements whilst there, and encourage children and staff to walk or cycle where possible, and avoid public transport at peak times.
 Essential visitors could include inspectors, learning support assistants, healthcare workers and so on.
 It does not include parents who are considering using a setting for the care of their child

-- consider staggering children arriving and leaving the childcare setting to avoid parents gathering during drop off and pick up points
+- consider staggering children arriving and leaving the childcare setting to avoid parents or carers gathering during drop off and pick up points

 - consider putting markers in outside spaces for parents or carers to keep to the 2 metre social distancing rule for drop off and collection if possible

-- if large spaces (Halls) are utilised to accommodate children these must be demarcated and managed accordingly to keep groups/ individuals apart as per social distancing requirements
+- if large spaces (halls) are utilised to accommodate children, these must be demarcated and managed accordingly to keep groups or individuals apart as per requirements for minimising contacts

 - prevent the sharing of food, drink, utensils, and where possible equipment and toys

-- consider how your emergency evacuation procedures might need to change to accommodate new child/staff groupings
+- consider how your emergency evacuation procedures might need to change to accommodate child or staff groupings

 - inform parents about the measures you are taking and seek their help to implement them